 So I went to Lacock, which is a beautiful little village I have to say and feels like you have stepped back in time.
-I have heard about the cloisters here due to the Harry potter movies being filmed hear or at least two of the movies in parts.
+I heard about the cloisters here due to the Harry potter movies being filmed or at least two of the movies in parts.
 And being a fan I had to go and see them.

 The Abbey cloisters and open courtyard is gorgeous.
 We watched a group of obnoxious girls move the ropes and walk through the courtyard.
 I was disappointed that the staff working there never said anything to them I have to say.
 The individual rooms were nice but there wasn’t much in there.
 There wasn’t even a guide, audio guide, or placards to tell you anything about the rooms.
 The signage and information (or lack of it) was extremely disappointing I have to say.

 The Abbey hasn’t been an abbey for that many years: it’s actually become a stately home.
 It was founded as a nunnery in 1232, and when purchased by Sir William Sharington in 1539 he preserved much of the original layout and buildings.
 The Abbey grounds are very nice.
 The cloisters and other Abbey rooms are lovely but empty.